polkadot-developers/substrate-docs/content/md/en/docs/tutorials/index.md

 - Add a simple predefined pallet to the runtime.
 - Configure a predefined pallet to work with smart contracts.
-- Write a basic smart contract to deploy in the runtime.
 - Create a custom pallet using macros.
 - Publish a custom pallet for others to use.